matteobarbera/mavlab_wiki_fork/Home.md

 # Lab standards

-Please use S.I. everywhere, then there is less confusion around the globe and there will be fewer marslander crashes ;)
+Please use S.I. everywhere, then there is less confusion around the globe and there will be fewer mars lander crashes ;)

 ## Papers

- * When writing papers and you want to publish, first go through the [Publishing checklist](publishchecklist) to see if you document adheres to the lab standard
+ * When writing papers and you want to publish, first go through the [Publishing checklist](publishchecklist) to see if your document adheres to the lab standard.

 ## Ordering